xmtp/xmtp-android/README.md

 val options = ClientOptions(api = ClientOptions.Api(contentType = ContentTypeNumber, contentFallback = "sending you a pie"))
 aliceConversation.send(content = 3.14, options = options)
 ```

+As shown in the example above, you must provide a `contentFallback` value.
+Use it to provide an alt text-like description of the original content.
+Providing a `contentFallback` value enables clients that don't support the content type to still display something meaningful.

+> **Caution**
+> If you don't provide a `contentFallback` value, clients that don't support the content type will display an empty message.
+This results in a poor user experience and breaks interoperability.

+#### Handle custom content types

+Beyond this, custom codecs and content types may be proposed as interoperable standards through XRCs.
+To learn more about the custom content type proposal process, see [XIP-5](https://github.com/xmtp/XIPs/blob/main/XIPs/xip-5-message-content-types.md).

 ### Compression